Homebuying

 How to minimize or avoid the IRD when breaking a fixed-rate mortgage

-First, he notes that some lenders offer a fixed percentage penalty instead of charging the IRD or three months’ interest, which could be more advantageous.
+1. Consider lenders with fixed percentage penalties: Some lenders offer a fixed percentage penalty instead of charging the IRD or three months’ interest.
+This option could be more advantageous, so it’s worth exploring.

-Of course, another way to avoid the IRD is to just wait until your mortgage is up for renewal.
-Ending your contract at renewal will exempt you from the penalty because you wouldn’t be breaking your contract early.
+5. Wait until renewal: One of the simplest ways to avoid the IRD is to wait until your mortgage is up for renewal.
+Ending your contract at renewal exempts you from penalties since you’re not breaking the agreement early.

-“Some people get into a situation that’s out of their control.
+6. Communicate with your lender: If none of the above options work or you’re facing extenuating circumstances, don’t hesitate to reach out to your lender.
+As Bladek advises, “if you have a problem, call the lender — especially if you have a unique situation.”
+He adds, “some people get into a situation that’s out of their control.
 Maybe it’s a divorce or a death in the family.
-There can be compassionate reasons that a lender could look favourably upon,” he says.
+There can be compassionate reasons that a lender could look favourably upon.”

 Today’s lowest rates in